The Convergence Challenge

 I was recognized for my work as an Outstanding Graduate student by the President of Buffalo State College and for Student Excellence by the Chancellor of the SUNY system when I graduated with my Masters in Creativity.
 I recently spoke at a TEDx event and I travel all over the world to help people realize their creative potential.

 Ismet is a returning presenter.
-Click here to see their sessions from previous years.
+Click to see what they’ve presented in the past.

 - Elements of Creativity Tapping into natural elements to inspire our creative selves (Susannah Childers)